-- Check hydraulic reservoir oil level and top up if required with hydraulic oil ISO 32. - Check electrical cable fixings and ensure that no chaffing has occurred. - Check operation of warning buzzers and LED. - Check condition of Pivot Pins and security chain and clip replace if worn or damaged. - Check the tailboard remote handles (yellow) close securely without free-play.
+- Check hydraulic reservoir oil level and top up if required with hydraulic oil ISO 32. - Check electrical cable fixings and ensure that no chaffing has occurred. - Check operation of warning buzzers and LED. - Check condition of Pivot Pins and security chain and clip replace if worn or damaged. - Check the tailboard remote handle (yellow) closes securely without free-play.